Bill.com (NYSE:BILL) PT Raised to $280.00

-Bill.com (NYSE:BILL) had its price target boosted by equities research analysts at Needham & Company LLC from $215.00 to $280.00 in a note issued to investors on Friday, Benzinga reports.
-The firm presently has a “buy” rating on the stock.
-Needham & Company LLC’s price target points to a potential upside of 27.82% from the stock’s previous close.
+Bill.com (NYSE:BILL) had its target price upped by Piper Sandler from $180.00 to $280.00 in a research report report published on Friday morning, Analyst Ratings Network reports.
+They currently have an overweight rating on the stock.

-A number of other analysts have also weighed in on BILL.
-Oppenheimer upped their target price on Bill.com from $175.00 to $270.00 and gave the stock an “outperform” rating in a report on Friday.
-The Goldman Sachs Group began coverage on Bill.com in a research note on Thursday, June 17th.
-They issued a “buy” rating on the stock.
-Susquehanna increased their price target on shares of Bill.com from $160.00 to $176.00 and gave the company a “neutral” rating in a research report on Friday, June 25th.
-Bank of America lifted their price objective on shares of Bill.com from $185.00 to $320.00 and gave the stock a “buy” rating in a research report on Friday.
-Finally, Jefferies Financial Group raised shares of Bill.com from a “hold” rating to a “buy” rating and increased their target price for the company from $155.00 to $250.00 in a research report on Thursday, August 19th.
-One analyst has rated the stock with a sell rating, four have issued a hold rating and eleven have assigned a buy rating to the stock.
-The company has a consensus rating of “Buy” and an average price target of $228.92.
+A number of other research analysts also recently weighed in on BILL.
+Bank of America upped their target price on Bill.com from $185.00 to $320.00 and gave the stock a buy rating in a report on Friday.
+Jefferies Financial Group upgraded Bill.com from a hold rating to a buy rating and increased their price objective for the stock from $155.00 to $250.00 in a report on Thursday, August 19th.
+The Goldman Sachs Group started coverage on shares of Bill.com in a research report on Thursday, June 17th.
+They set a buy rating for the company.
+Needham & Company LLC boosted their target price on Bill.com from $170.00 to $215.00 and gave the stock a buy rating in a report on Tuesday, July 20th.
+Finally, BTIG Research increased their target price on Bill.com from $220.00 to $240.00 and gave the stock a buy rating in a research note on Wednesday, August 25th.
+One analyst has rated the stock with a sell rating, three have assigned a hold rating and eleven have assigned a buy rating to the company’s stock.
+The stock presently has a consensus rating of Buy and a consensus target price of $241.62.

-In other news, CEO Rene A. Lacerte sold 25,000 shares of the business’s stock in a transaction dated Friday, June 18th.
-The shares were sold at an average price of $178.00, for a total transaction of $4,450,000.00.
-Following the completion of the sale, the chief executive officer now owns 63,022 shares of the company’s stock, valued at $11,217,916.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, CEO Rene A. Lacerte sold 5,048 shares of the business’s stock in a transaction that occurred on Tuesday, June 1st.
-The stock was sold at an average price of $146.88, for a total value of $741,450.24.
-Following the sale, the chief executive officer now owns 48,022 shares of the company’s stock, valued at $7,053,471.36.
+In other Bill.com news, Director Steven Cakebread sold 2,000 shares of Bill.com stock in a transaction that occurred on Thursday, June 3rd.
+The shares were sold at an average price of $148.98, for a total value of $297,960.00.
+Following the completion of the sale, the director now owns 2,000 shares of the company’s stock, valued at approximately $297,960.
+The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
+Also, CEO Rene A. Lacerte sold 25,000 shares of the stock in a transaction on Friday, June 18th.
+The shares were sold at an average price of $178.00, for a total value of $4,450,000.00.
+Following the transaction, the chief executive officer now directly owns 63,022 shares in the company, valued at $11,217,916.
 The disclosure for this sale can be found here.
-Insiders sold a total of 184,738 shares of company stock worth $33,660,038 over the last ninety days.
-Insiders own 11.10% of the company’s stock.
+Insiders have sold 178,539 shares of company stock worth $32,895,562 over the last ninety days.
+11.10% of the stock is currently owned by insiders.

-A number of hedge funds and other institutional investors have recently made changes to their positions in BILL.
-Vanguard Group Inc. lifted its stake in Bill.com by 5.7% in the 2nd quarter.
-Vanguard Group Inc. now owns 7,036,403 shares of the company’s stock worth $1,288,928,000 after purchasing an additional 378,774 shares in the last quarter.
-Capital International Investors lifted its position in Bill.com by 47.5% during the second quarter.
-Capital International Investors now owns 5,035,178 shares of the company’s stock worth $922,344,000 after buying an additional 1,622,210 shares in the last quarter.
-BlackRock Inc. boosted its stake in Bill.com by 10.9% during the second quarter.
-BlackRock Inc. now owns 4,616,538 shares of the company’s stock worth $845,657,000 after buying an additional 452,052 shares during the last quarter.
-Whale Rock Capital Management LLC increased its stake in shares of Bill.com by 11.2% in the 1st quarter.
-Whale Rock Capital Management LLC now owns 3,905,451 shares of the company’s stock worth $568,243,000 after acquiring an additional 392,535 shares during the last quarter.
-Finally, Lone Pine Capital LLC grew its holdings in shares of Bill.com by 1.9% in the first quarter.
-Lone Pine Capital LLC now owns 2,820,713 shares of the company’s stock valued at $410,414,000 after purchasing an additional 52,006 shares during the period.
-79.90% of the stock is owned by institutional investors.
+A number of hedge funds have recently bought and sold shares of BILL.
+San Francisco Sentry Investment Group CA purchased a new position in Bill.com in the first quarter worth about $25,000.
+PNC Financial Services Group Inc. lifted its stake in shares of Bill.com by 48.4% in the 2nd quarter.
+PNC Financial Services Group Inc. now owns 184 shares of the company’s stock worth $34,000 after purchasing an additional 60 shares during the period.
+KB Financial Partners LLC boosted its holdings in shares of Bill.com by 33.1% in the second quarter.
+KB Financial Partners LLC now owns 209 shares of the company’s stock worth $38,000 after buying an additional 52 shares during the last quarter.
+Berman Capital Advisors LLC grew its position in Bill.com by 1,038.1% during the second quarter.
+Berman Capital Advisors LLC now owns 239 shares of the company’s stock valued at $43,000 after buying an additional 218 shares during the period.
+Finally, Nisa Investment Advisors LLC bought a new stake in Bill.com during the first quarter valued at approximately $44,000.
+79.90% of the stock is currently owned by institutional investors.

 About Bill.com